Chris Maxey – Co-Founder, Director

 Mary Assini – Development, Alumni Relations, Event Planning

 Mary is originally from Ohio, but had been living in Oregon before returning to Eleuthera.
 She graduated from Lewis & Clark College, majoring in Economics and Art History.
 Mary, a former Island School student (Spring 2000) joined the team in 2006.
-After 3 years, Mary has moved off-island and works closely with development, alumni relations, public relations and event planning.
+After 3 years, Mary moved off-island to manage advancement at CEF.